maikmerten/spu32/README.md

 * external interrupts raised, e.g., by a peripheral device
 * illegal/unknown instructions

-If an interrupt occurs of any type occurs, the CPU will jump to `VECTOR_EXCEPTION`, where a handling routine should be present.
+If an interrupt of any type occurs, the CPU will jump to `VECTOR_EXCEPTION`, where a handling routine should be present.

 The mode of interrupt/exception-handling is inspired by the privileged RISC-V specification, but much simplified for sake of implementation compactness.
 It therefore does not conform to an official specification, but should feel somewhat similar.